Anne Morgan (philanthropist): Legacy

 In order to maintain the health service network that Anne Morgan and the rest of the American volunteers had created during the First World War in the French region of Aisne, the American Committee founded the Association d’Hygiène Sociale de l´Aisne (A.H.S.A), an organization that would inherit the assets, personnel and know-how of the American Committee for Devastated France under the direction of Anne Murray Dike.
 The Association, that changed its name to Association Médico-Sociale Anne Morgan in 1953, after Anne Morgan´s death, has persisted to this day and continues with the work that Anne Morgan began more than 100 years ago.
 In 2010 the Morgan Library & Museum held an exhibition which focused on this relief work in France during and after World War I titled Anne Morgan's War: Rebuilding Devastated France, 1917–1924.

-A four-story townhouse built in the Sutton Place neighborhood of Manhattan's Upper East Side in New York City for Morgan in 1921 was donated as a gift to the United Nations in 1972.
-It is now the official residence of the United Nations Secretary-General.
+A four-story townhouse built in the Sutton Place neighborhood of Manhattan's Upper East Side in New York City for Morgan in 1921, was years later donated by Arthur A. Houghton Jr. as a gift to the United Nations in 1971.
+It has been, since 1972, the official residence of the United Nations Secretary-General.